alearnaiz/raspbian-audio/README.md

 ## How to use
 * Clone this repository
 * Give your web server sudo permission to amixer command.
-In my case I used Apache2 (www-data user) and I executed "sudo visudo" in the terminal and wrote the following las lines for getting sudo permission:
+In my case I used Apache2 (www-data user) and I executed "sudo visudo" in the terminal and wrote the following last line for getting this permission:

 ```
 www-data ALL=(ALL) NOPASSWD: /usr/bin/amixer